r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       The batch command 'call' executes one batch file from within another.
 If you execute a batch file from inside another batch file without using CALL, the original batch file is terminated before the other one starts.
-This method of invoking a batch file from another is usually referred to as chaining.
+This method of invoking a batch file from another is usually referred to as chaining and allows us to set any environement variable and 'call it' later in sourcecode ..

 ![batch obfuscation](http://i.cubeupload.com/80N23a.jpg)